heutelbeck/sapl-policy-engine/sapl-documentation/7_1_GettingStarted.md

 You should see `"status": "UP"` with a `pdps` detail block showing the state `LOADED`, the active combining algorithm, and the number of loaded documents.
 If a policy has a syntax error, the state changes to `ERROR` and the health status drops to `DOWN`.

-The info endpoint shows PDP configuration (this endpoint requires authentication in production, but works unauthenticated in this setup since `allowNoAuth` is enabled by default):
+The info endpoint shows PDP configuration (this endpoint requires authentication in production, but works unauthenticated in this setup since `allow-no-auth` is enabled by default):

 ```shell
 curl -s http://localhost:8443/actuator/info | jq .